dlebansais/PgBuilder-Disclosed/README.md

 + Make a screenshot in game of the ability.
 You can edit the screenshot to only keep the ability window.
 + Make a zip file with the screenshot file and the build text file for PgBuilder.
 + [Create a new issue](https://github.com/dlebansais/PgBuilder-Disclosed/issues/new) (login required) or send me an email, and attach the zip file.

+### Troubleshooting

+If the application crashes you can add the `reset` command-line parameter to have it start clean.

 ### Know issues